thesdtiwari/ISM_Family/README.md

 ![code_1](https://github.com/thesdtiwari/ISM_Family/blob/master/public/code_1.png)<br/>
 ![code_2](https://github.com/thesdtiwari/ISM_Family/blob/master/public/code_2.png)

+### Running App
+In the project directory, you can run:<br\>

+`npm install`

+Installs all the npm modules, as specified in package.json file.

+Run the app by using `node app.js` command in terminal

+Runs the app in the development mode.
+Open http://localhost:3000 to view it in the browser.

 ### Future Updates
 Very soon section for internship and placement results and Interview will be added just like Members and events section.